 What can cause this “pipe” to be narrowed?
 What if the tubing leaving the ventilator is kinked?
 What if the patient is biting the endotracheal tube?
-What if the airway lumen is reduced because of bronchospasm or large airway edema?
+What if the airway lumen is reduced because of bronchospasm or mucous plugs?
 These are all going to effectively increase airway resistance to varying degrees… but how does this affect the peak and plateau pressures?

 Now how does this translate to a real world example?
 Let’s say you walk into the room and see a PIP of 60 (normal is 25-30 cm H20).
 Let’s say I do an inspiratory hold maneuver, and Pplat is only 20 cm H2O.
 That means there’s a huge pressure overcoming airway resistance (ie, a very high Presistance)!
 Now I’m thinking more about things which are decreasing the radius of the airway pipe.
-Behold, the patient was biting his endotracheal tube and there’s a huge kink in the tubing coming off the ventilator.
+For example, the patient was biting his endotracheal tube and there’s a huge kink in the tubing coming off the ventilator.

 What if the Ppeak was 50 cm H2O and the Pplat was 45 cm H2O?
 The high Pplat points towards a lung issue affecting the alveoli or small airways.
 Did the patient develop a pneumothorax?
 Is his pneumonia evolving?